The Ballot Measure

 The proposed measure would pass the Downtown Parking Plazas Ordinance, which would require a public vote before the City can sell, lease, declare as surplus, or repurpose any of the eight Downtown parking plazas.

 Changes that enhance or expand parking would not require a vote, nor would temporary events such as farmers markets.
 The ordinance would not block housing or anything else.
 It just puts control of these critical public assets into the hands of the people.
+If approved, the ordinance would apply retroactively back to May 15, 2025.

-Help us collect signatures.
-Over 2,000 signatures will be required, and we will need help collecting them.
-If you might be able to help, fill out the form below, and we’ll get back to you.
+We will need to collect signatures from 10% of Menlo Park’s registered voters.
+If you can help, fill out the form below, and we’ll get back to you.

 Why are we doing this?